 Many professionals feeling stuck right now

 The COVID-19 pandemic is, not surprisingly, a major factor why many workers are rethinking their employment situation.
-Research from Robert Half finds that 27% of professionals surveyed feel their career has stalled since the start of the crisis.
-That number jumps to 55% for workers ages 18 -24.
+Research from Robert Half finds that 27 per cent of professionals surveyed feel their career has stalled since the start of the crisis.
+That number jumps to 55 per cent for workers ages 18 -24.

 Among those who said their career has stalled, about half reported that they’ve seen stagnation in salary growth, career advancement and skills development.
-Additionally, our research found that 28% of workers whose feelings toward their work have changed due to the pandemic want to pursue a more meaningful or fulfilling job.
+Additionally, our research found that 28 per cent of workers whose feelings toward their work have changed due to the pandemic want to pursue a more meaningful or fulfilling job.

 Employee retention strategies for increasing job satisfaction

-While the job market slightly favours employers right now, candidates with in-demand skills likely won’t have to wait long to find a new opportunity.
+Since the job market favours job seekers right now, candidates with in-demand skills likely won’t have to wait long to find a new opportunity.
 Many companies never stopped hiring during the pandemic, and a lot that did are starting to expand staff levels again.

 If you sense your business is at risk of losing top talent, you need to move fast to shore up your employee retention strategies.
 Here are 14 areas where deliberate action can help boost employees’ job satisfaction and increase your ability to hold onto valued workers: